mikewest/mikewest.org/_posts/2006-12-20-building-sshkeychain-as-an-intel-binary.markdown

 Modified: '2007-01-29T19:37:22Z'
 Teaser: I've seen a few Universal Binary builds of SSHKeychain floating around, but
     I'm paranoid, so I built my own.
 It's easier than I expected.
-Title: Building SSHKeychain as an Intel Binary
 layout: post
 tags:
 - HOWTO
+title: Building SSHKeychain as an Intel Binary
 ---
 I've seen a few Universal Binary builds of [SSHKeychain][] floating around, which is a wonderful thing, since SSHKeychain is one of the few apps I use on